• Skip to main content

 This way you can ensure that only the required Apps have access to the Camera on your iPhone.

-Similarly, you need to rule out the possibility of unwanted Apps being able to listen to you.
+Similarly, you need to rule out the possibility of unwanted Apps having access to the Microphone on your iPhone.

 Disable Microphone Access to Apps on iPhone